-If you’re wondering why anyone would ever need a 1 Gbps or higher download or upload speed, the answer is pretty simple: most of us don’t (though that may change in the future).
+If you’re wondering why anyone would ever need a 1 Gbps or higher download or upload speed, the answer is pretty simple: Most of us don’t (though that may change in the near future).
 That said, these sorts of speeds may be worth it for techies, gamers, streamers, and large households.

-What Is the Difference Between Upload and Download Speed?
+What’s the Difference Between Upload and Download Speed?

-How Fast is 25 Mbps?
+How Fast Is 25 Mbps?

 Here are some things you can expect from 25 Mbps:

-- Play most online games without lag
+- Play most casual online games without noticeable lag

 - Almost zero wait time for loading most webpages